semgrep/bento/README.md

 ### Command Line Options
 ```
 $ bento --help
 Usage: bento [OPTIONS] COMMAND [ARGS]...

 Options:
   -h, --help             Show this message and exit.
-  --version              Show current version bento.
+  --version              Show the version and exit.
   --base-path DIRECTORY  Path to the directory containing the code, as well as
-                         the .bento.yml file.
+                         the config.yml file.
   --agree                Automatically agree to terms of service.
   --email TEXT           Email address to use while running this command
                          without global configs e.g. in CI

 Commands:
-  archive       Adds all current findings to the whitelist.
+  archive  Suppress current findings.
   check    Checks for new findings.
-  disable       Turn OFF a tool or check.
+  disable  Turn OFF a Bento feature for this project.
-  enable        Turn ON a tool or check.
+  enable   Turn ON a Bento feature for this project.
   init     Autodetects and installs tools.
-  install-hook  Installs Bento as a git pre-commit hook.

   To get help for a specific command, run `bento COMMAND --help`
 ```